S-a-m-K/heart_disease_prediction/README.md

 Left ventricular hypertrophy is a thickening of the wall of the heart's main pumping chamber, called the left ventricle.
 This thickening can increase pressure inside the heart.
 The disease can make it harder for the heart to pump blood.
 The most common cause is high blood pressure[(Mayo Clinic)](https://www.mayoclinic.org/diseases-conditions/left-ventricular-hypertrophy/symptoms-causes/syc-20374314#:~:text=Left%20ventricular%20hypertrophy%20is%20a,cause%20is%20high%20blood%20pressure.).

-Over 60% of patients who had an ST-T abnormality on the ECG were diagnosed with heart disease.

-20% of patients with left ventricular hypertrophy were classified as having heart disease.
-It should be noted that only 15 patients had this condition.
-A more detailed analysis would require many more patients.
+Over 60% of patients with ST-T abnormalities on the ECG were diagnosed with heart disease.
+In contrast, only 20% of patients with left ventricular hypertrophy were classified as having heart disease, although it is important to note that only 15 patients had this condition.
+A more detailed analysis would require a significantly larger sample size.

-But even 40% of patients in whom nothing unusual was found still suffered from heart disease.
-This shows that this examination alone is not sufficiently informative.
+Additionally, even 40% of patients with no abnormalities found still suffered from heart disease.
+This underscores that this examination alone is not sufficiently informative.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/799d00d2-6864-4978-8351-21c8d2f69652">
 <img width="909" alt="image" src="https://github.com/user-attachments/assets/1f56a82b-abb8-4e10-84a1-e38b87c39916">
 <img width="909" alt="image" src="https://github.com/user-attachments/assets/a6ef4ed0-3d09-4302-8d2c-25fae5f35aba">

-Angina pectoris also does not seem to be a good indicator of early signs of heart disease.
-In fact, it seems to be the opposite.
-Only 20% of those who have angina were classified as having heart disease.
+Angina pectoris does not appear to be a reliable indicator of early signs of heart disease; in fact, it seems to indicate the opposite, as only 20% of those with angina were classified as having heart disease.

-When it comes to gender, there is a difference between men and women.
-For women, it is over 32% and for men, just 17%.
+When examining the data by gender, a difference emerges: over 32% of women with angina were diagnosed with heart disease, compared to just 17% of men.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/57daebd0-316a-403d-876a-5a90407158f9">
 <img width="867" alt="image" src="https://github.com/user-attachments/assets/9d0f42bd-4977-40ec-9fc9-7f1785bf0fd0">

 ST depression occurs when the J point is displaced below baseline.
 Just like ST elevation, not all ST depression represents myocardial ischemia or an emergent condition.
 There are multiple conditions associated with ST depression.
 Some of these include hypokalemia, cardiac ischemia, and medications such as digitalis[(National Library of Medicine)](https://www.ncbi.nlm.nih.gov/books/NBK459364/#:~:text=ST%20depression%20occurs%20when%20the,and%20medications%20such%20as%20digitalis.)

-Over 32% of patients were not diagnosed with ST depression.
-But over 1/3 of them were classified as having heart disease.
+Over 32% of patients were not diagnosed with ST depression, yet more than one-third of them were classified as having heart disease.

-The percentage view shows that most patients with heart disease are in the first half of the scale.
-There are a few outliers, but they are not particularly significant.
+The percentage view indicates that most patients with heart disease fall within the first half of the scale.
+Although there are a few outliers, they do not appear to be particularly significant.

-This comparison alone does not provide any clear results either.

-Perhaps we will find clearer results if we look at the ST segment and the resulting course of the wave.
+This comparison alone does not yield clear results either.
+Perhaps we will uncover more definitive insights by examining the ST segment and the resulting waveforms.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/0e443d35-318e-4aa5-af8d-a4709e8ed285">
 <img width="868" alt="image" src="https://github.com/user-attachments/assets/e21a42c6-7e71-4340-9d06-e321aca113f8">